wawiesel/johnny5/README.md

 # Johnny5

-**Document decomposition and recomposition framework powered by Docling**
+**Document disassembly and reassembly framework powered by Docling**

 Johnny5 is a Python package that disassembles PDFs into structured JSON, applies intelligent fixups, and reassembles them into various formats (QMD, HTML) with a beautiful web interface.